All Episodes

 The Blue Dog Democrats announced their philosophy, their leadership.

-This is from um uh what is this?
+This is from what is this?

 The Baltimore Sun.

-Hearst Newspapers reported last night about all this.
+Hearst newspapers reported last night about all this.

 At the session, Pelosi asked Gillibrand for her committee preferences.

-Get a note, speaker elect wants to see you.
+Get a note, Speaker-elect wants to see you.

-You go tripsing into uh Pelosi's office.
+You go tripsing into Pelosi's office.

-Um what is it that you're supporting Hoyer?
+What is it that you're supporting Hoyer?

 Message.

-So the nine blue dogs held their big meeting today.
+The nine blue dogs held their big meeting today.

 God love them.

-Happily so, ladies and gentlemen, making the complex understandable Democrats, the Democrats have a real opportunity here.
+Happily so, ladies and gentlemen, making the complex understandable.

 They can use these leadership posts to reach out to their favorite constituencies.